Eric Schmidt: Other ventures

-Political contributions
+Political activity

 Schmidt was an informal advisor and major donor to Barack Obama's 2008 presidential campaign, and began campaigning the week of October 19, 2008, on behalf of the candidate.
 He was mentioned as a possible candidate for the Chief Technology Officer position, which Obama created in his administration, and Obama considered him for Commerce Secretary.
 After Obama won in 2008, Schmidt became a member of President Obama's transition advisory board and then a member of the United States President's Council of Advisors on Science and Technology (PCAST).
 Schmidt has served on Google's government relations team.

 Schmidt has proposed that the easiest way to solve all of the domestic problems of the United States at once is by a stimulus program that rewards renewable energy and, over time, attempts to replace fossil fuels with renewable energy.

 Secretary of Defense Ash Carter appointed Schmidt as chairman of the DoD Innovation Advisory Board announced March 2, 2016.
 It will be modeled like the Defense Business Board and will facilitate the Pentagon at becoming more innovative and adaptive.

 Schmidt is an investor in The Groundwork, a start-up company associated with Hillary Clinton's 2016 presidential campaign.
 For example, it charged the campaign $177,000 in the second quarter of 2015.
 By May 2016, the campaign had spent $500,000 on it.

 Schmidt is an investor in Timshel, another start up company associated with Hillary Clinton's 2016 presidential campaign.
 Timshel is the parent company of The Groundwork.

 Philanthropy

-Schmidt Family Foundation

-The Schmidt Family Foundation was established in 2006 by Wendy Schmidt and Eric Schmidt to address issues of sustainability and the responsible use of natural resources.
+Schmidt Family Foundation and Schmidt Ocean Institute

-Schmidt and his wife established the Eric & Wendy Schmidt Data Science for Social Good Fellowship, a University of Chicago summer school program for aspiring data scientists.

-The Schmidt Family Foundation's subsidiaries include ReMain Nantucket and the Marine Science and Technology Foundation; its main charitable program is the 11th Hour Project.
+In 2006, Eric Schmidt and Wendy Schmidt established the Schmidt Family Foundation, to support the sustainable use of natural resources.
+The foundation's subsidiaries include ReMain Nantucket and the Marine Science and Technology Foundation; its main charitable program is the 11th Hour Project.
 The foundation has also awarded grants to the Natural Resources Defense Council and the Energy Foundation.